Marat Amankulov

-Marat Askerovich Amankulov (born 24 March 1970) is a Kyrgyz politician, and current member of the Supreme Council of Kyrgyzstan.
+Marat Askerovich Amankulov (Марат Аскерович Аманкулов; 24 March 1970 – 1 January 2026) was a Kyrgyz politician who was a member of the Supreme Council of Kyrgyzstan.

 Early life and education

-Amankulov was born on 24 March 1970 in the village of Jeti-Oguz in Issyk-Kul Oblast in the Kirgiz SSR, now Kyrgyzstan.
+Amankulov was born on 24 March 1970 in the village of Jeti-Ögüz in Issyk-Kul Oblast in the Kirgiz SSR, now Kyrgyzstan.
 In 1985 he finished his studies at Vasil'yevskiy Secondary School in Jeti-Oguz and then studied for three years at Technical College №37 in Frunze, receiving a qualification for a driver-mechanic.
-In 2004 he graduated from Kyrgyz State National University named after J. Balacagyn with a degree in jurisprudence.
+In 2004 he graduated from Kyrgyz State National University with a degree in jurisprudence.

 Career

 Soviet Army and light industry exporter, 1988-2008

 Amankulov served in the Soviet Army between 1988 and 1990 as part of the Western Group of Forces in East Germany; after leaving, he started work in the same year as an exporter of light industry.

 Bishkek City Council deputy, 2008-2015

 In 2008, Amankulov was elected as a deputy in the Bishkek City Council for the third Gagarinsky electoral district.
 During his time as deputy, he became the representative of the city's budgetary and finance committee (in 2009), became speaker of the assembly in March 2011 and was reelected in that role again, in November 2012.
 Also, in December 2011, Amankulov became the Chairman of the Fund for State Property Management.